wilianAlbrecht/OpenFinanceData/README.md

 If you're looking for processed financial indicators (such as P/L, ROE, ROA, margins, yields, and more), feel free to take a look at my other project:
 ➡ **[Financial Indicators API](https://github.com/wilianAlbrecht/financial-indicators-api)** — a dedicated REST API for computing financial metrics.

-As OpenFinanceData grows, community feedback, suggestions, and contributions are highly appreciated.

 # What you can do with OpenFinanceData